lacchain/id-mailbox/README.md

  The api method to send a verifiable credential is the following

  ### Authentication
- The authentication process consist in two steps:
+ The authentication process consist in requesting a string challenge in order to sign further petitions:

+#### Request a challenge.
- 1. **Request a challenge**.
-In this step, the server will send a random string that the client must have to sign with their private DID authentication key.
+ In this step, the server will send a random string that the client must use to sign with their DID and send it in headers section.

  URL Path: /vc/auth/{did}
  HTTP Method: GET